 Although admission to Saint Martin's University is not based on any single criterion, demonstrated academic achievement is an important consideration.
-High school transcripts, SAT or ACT exam scores, a letter of recommendation from a teacher or guidance counselor and a personal essay are the primary vehicles through which the University evaluates academic preparation and fit.
+High school transcripts, class rank, SAT or ACT exam scores, a letter of recommendation from a teacher or guidance counselor and a personal essay are the primary vehicles through which the University evaluates academic preparation and fit.
 Individual circumstances are always considered, and applicants are encouraged to submit any and all relevant information in writing or contact an admission counselor in the Office of Admissions to fully explain their educational background.
 Candidates for admission will be evaluated using the high school transcript submitted at the time of application.
 Decisions may be deferred until additional information, such as 7th- or 8th-term grades are available.
 Students may also be placed on a wait list while their application for admission is considered, with further details regarding the review timeline and process clearly communicated to the applicant.
 The highest SAT or ACT scores submitted with the application will be used in the review process.
-For the SAT, individual scores from different exams will be combined to form the highest possible combined score.
+For the SAT, individual scores from different exams will be combined to form the highest possible combined score (known as superscoring).
 Merit-based scholarships will be awarded based upon the information available at the time an admission decision is made.
+New information may be submitted until February 15th for a change in merit consideration.

-Character and community involvement are also important in the University's effort to form a well-rounded and active student body.
-Applicants should take the time to complete the relevant sections of the Common Application and provide a comprehensive outline regarding the applicant's service and leadership activities.
-One letter of recommendation from a teacher or guidance counselor is required; additional letters (up to three) are welcomed.
+Leadership and service are also important in the University's effort to form a well-rounded and active student body.
+Applicants should take the time to complete the relevant sections of the Common Application or the Saint Martin's application and provide a comprehensive outline regarding the applicant's service and leadership activities.
+One letter of recommendation from a teacher or school counselor is required; additional letters (up to three) are welcome.

 Applicants should consult the Office of Admissions to better understand the average academic profile of admitted students.
 Students with an academic profile below this average are also encouraged to apply as every applicant is assessed holistically, with their unique circumstances considered.
-Applicants may be offered regular admission or admission through the College Achievement Program (CAP).
-CAP offers students who show promise as college achievers but have not qualified for regular admission with the opportunity to enroll at Saint Martin's.
+Applicants may be offered regular admission or admission through the Integrated Admission Program (IAP).
+IAP offers students who do not meet the regular admission criteria but show promise with the opportunity to enroll at Saint Martin's.
 The program is designed to help students transition to college and succeed in college-level courses by offering additional advising and tutoring from the Center for Learning, Writing and Advising.
-More information about CAP is available from the Office of Admissions.
+Additional programming prior to the academic year may be required.
+More information about IAP is available from the Office of Admissions..